zorkian/go-datadog-api/README.md

 *Warning: the integrations tests will create and remove real resources in your Datadog account.*

 ### Regenerating code
-Accessors `GetXx`, `HasXx`, `SetXx` and `GetOkXx` are generated for each struct field that contains pointers.
+Accessors `HasXx`, `GetXx`, `GetOkXx` and `SetXx` are generated for each struct field that contains pointers.
-When structs are updated a contributor has to regenerate these using `go generate`.
-And commit these changes.
+When structs are updated a contributor has to regenerate these using `go generate` and commit these changes.
-Optionally there is a make target for this:
+Optionally there is a make target for the generation:

 ```bash
 make generate